-The GCRA office and staff will be relocated to the Gainesville Technology Entrepreneurship Center (GTEC) at the Cornerstone Campus on SE Hawthorne Road.
-The team will be led by the GCRA Director, who reports to the City Manager, with the Gainesville City Commission as the governing board.
+The GCRA office has relocated to Suite 223 in the Gainesville Technology Entrepreneurship Center (GTEC) at the Cornerstone Campus on SE Hawthorne Road.
+The team is led by the GCRA Director, who reports to the Assistant City Manager, with the Gainesville City Commission as the governing board.

-What happened to the the four districts and advisory boards?
+What happened to the four districts and advisory boards?

 The four redevelopment areas are now a single district with the same external boundaries – the internal boundary lines have been dissolved.
 The GCRA has a new 15 member advisory board to represent the single district.
 Members of the new board were appointed at the October 3rd, 2019 City Commission meeting and meet on the third Tuesday of every month.

 The GCRA will still use tax increment funding and those funds are restricted, meaning they can only be used for redevelopment purposes.
 The City and County have agreed upon a funding structure that is based on the 2019 revenues.
 The CRA budget will be set at approximately $70M over ten years, equaling about $7M per year (the exact contributions are on page 30 of the ordinance).
 Previously funds that were generated in one district could not be used in another – this will no longer be the case as there will be a single district.

 What happened to the CRA's office building on NW 5th Ave?

 The building at 802 NW 5th Avenue was sold in early 2020.
 When the building was constructed in 2010, the intention was for the CRA to operate out of the upstairs space for 5-10 years and to lease the downstairs space to encourage commercial activity and contribute to the tax roll.
 Fifth Avenue was historically a commercial corridor and the goal was to encourage activity in the area.

 The CRA owned a number of properties and had a number of debts and development agreements being paid over time.
 Who is taking responsibility for these?